-Day 10!
-It’s our last day in Lyudao and it’s just P, C and me left now that J and K have headed back first.
+Day 10 of my Taiwan Tales and an epic Grad Trip!
+It’s our last day in Lyudao and it’s just P, C and me left now that J and K have headed back home.
 Our ferry is due in the afternoon, so we spend the morning wandering around nearby.
 It’s a hot, hot day!
 We walk into Nan Liao village for some breakfast.
-There’s a little abandoned looking road which we consider hiking up, but give up in about 5 minutes because we have no idea where it heads to and its an uphill climb!
+There’s a little abandoned looking road which we consider hiking up, but give up in about 5 minutes because we had no idea where it headed to and it was an uphill climb!

-We head back up to the Guesthouse and past it to the Lighthouse.
+We head back up to the Guesthouse and to the Lighthouse.
 Couldn’t go up because it’s still in use today, but it did have a great view of the surrounding area.
-It overlooks the pool where we saw people snorkeling, and is not as shallow as we initially thought.
+It overlooks the pool where we saw people snorkelling, and is not as shallow as we initially thought.

 We head back to the guesthouse to check out, and walk back into Nan Liao village again for a quick lunch.
 There were sea-facing benches behind the Family Mart where we enjoyed the ocean view and had a quick bite.
 Back at the guesthouse, we chitchat with our lovely guesthouse hosts before they fetch us to the jetty area.

 To whit – the wonderful Xiao Lan Jie who manned reception and was wonderfully helpfully in coordinating our various activities, Ah Wu who owned the deer and kindly let us try out his scooter for kicks, the silent Lai Ge who fetched us around in his van.
 Lyudao was a complete surprise to us and these people sure made it better than we could have imagined!